Low-frequency in-vivo EPR Spectroscopy Vademecum

 Food research

-Detecting free radical activity in order to examine and prevent the processes of food spoilage, and the optimization of the production process
+Detecting free radical activity to examine and prevent the processes of food spoilage, and the optimization of the production process

 material science in EPR